 It is undoubtedly an expensive part of the delivery business.
 Delivering a product to the customer instead of a decided warehouse or storage hub comes at a higher cost.
 It demands the need for more drivers, vehicles, routes, and transport costs.

 The final mile operations in the business can cost you 50% of the complete shipping costs.
-Global transport costs state that last-mile operations are responsible for over 40% of the total supply chain costs.
+Global transport costs state that last-mile operations are responsible for over 40% of the total logistics costs.
 A few more things that add up to the expense of last-mile delivery costs are reverse logistics and failed deliveries.

 Factors Affecting Transportation Costs